gilbertchen/duplicacy/GUIDE.md

 ## Managing Passwords

+Duplicacy will attempt to retrieve in three ways the storage password and various access tokens required to access the storage.

+* If a secret vault service is available, Duplicacy will store the password input by the user in such a secret vault and later retrieve it when needed.
+On Mac OS X it is Keychain, and on Linux it is gnome-keyring.
+On Windows the password is encrypted and decrypted by the Data Protection API and encrypted password is stored in the file *.duplicacy/keyring*.
+However, if the -no-save-password option is specified for the storage, then Duplicacy will not save password this way
+* If an environment variable for a password is provided, Duplicacy will always take it.
+The table below shows the name of the environment variable for each kind of password.
+Note that if the storage is not the default one, the storage name will be included in the name of the environment variable.
+* If a matching key and a value is saved to the preference file (.duplicacy/preferences) by the *set* command, the value will be used as the password.
+The last column in the table below lists the name of the preference key for each type of password.

 | password type | environment variable (default storage) | environment variable (non-default storage) | key in preferences  |
 |:----------------:|:----------------:|:----------------:|:----------------:|
 | storage password | DUPLICACY_PASSWORD | DUPLICACY_<STORAGENAME>_PASSWORD | password |